confusion0/Groot-Website/README.md

-# Groot Website
+# Coming soon

-Help me out xd
+If anyone is interested in helping me out, start an issue.